 The 1999-2000 season saw the club win the Southern League Eastern Division.
 However Fisher’s success was short-lived, as after just one season in the Southern League Premier Division they were relegated back into the Eastern Division, where in the following season they finished 6th.

 The following two season saw mid-table finishes, with Wayne Burnett taking over the managerial hotseat in February 2004.
 The club was moved to groundshare with Dulwich Hamlet while planning permission was granted for a new stadium and development at the Surrey Docks Stadium.
 A raft of top signings followed and the club were successful in 2004-5, winning the Southern League Division One East title and the London Senior Cup.
 The Fish were promoted to the Isthmian League Premier Division for the 2005-06 season.

 Wayne Burnett resigned as manager for personal reasons on 21 November 2005.
-Under Justin Edinburgh Fisher finished third in the Isthmian League Premier Division that season, in addition to winning the Isthmian League Cup and London Senior Cup, and beat Hampton & Richmond Borough 3-0 in the play-off final to win promotion to Conference South.
+With former Tottenham Hotspur player Justin Edinburgh taking the reigns, Fisher finished third in the Isthmian League Premier Division that season, also winning the Isthmian League Cup and London Senior Cup, and beating Hampton & Richmond Borough 3-0 in the play-off final to win promotion to Conference South.